Ohio Coastal Management Program

 What if a shore structure is not in the water?

 A Shore Structure Permit can be required for structures built in or partially in the water, completely out of the water, or above the Ordinary High Water Mark.
 Furthermore, a Shore Structure Permit is required for structures built along the shore of the islands, bays and inlets including Sandusky Bay.

 In other words, a Shore Structure Permit may be needed for structures that do not require a U. S. Army Corps of Engineers' permit or a Lake Erie Submerged Lands Lease.

 Is a Professional Engineer necessary?

-Understand that a Professional Engineer is not just providing professional drawing services, but is designing and professionally certifying the structure.
+A professional engineer is providing professional drawing services, and is designing and professionally certifying the structure.